fieldtrip/website/development/integration.md

 ## YouTube

-We use a YouTube video channel to distribute video recordings of lectures.
-More details are [here](/video).
+We use a YouTube [video channel](https://www.youtube.com/fieldtriptoolbox) to distribute video recordings of lectures.
+More details are [here](/video) and [here](/development/guideline/video).

 ## GitHub

 We use Git and GitHub for version control of the software and of the website, and for managing external contributions.
 More details can be found [here](/development/git).
-We also maintain a copy of the same git repository on [BitBucket](#bitbucket).
+We also maintain a copy of the repository on [BitBucket](#bitbucket) and on [Gitlab](#gitlab).

-Following a push to github, a webhook is triggered.
-The code for that is at <http://github.com/fieldtrip/webhook> and is running on a dedicated (Raspberry Pi) server.
+If changes are pushed to github, a webhook is triggered.
+The code for that is maintained at <http://github.com/fieldtrip/webhook>.

 ## Bitbucket